alanwallaceross/alanwallaceross.github.io/index.md

 I am a software developer who is currently working full-time at Barclays.

 I started working as a developer back in 2019 and my experience so far has been mostly using the React, Node, DynamoDB and Express.
-I've also recently been gaining more experience with GraphQL, Apollo and MySQL.
+I've also recently been gaining more experience with GraphQL, Apollo, Sequelize and MariaDB.

 ## Recent Projects